 A: We are expecting lines to be present all year, but when classes start we expect students will have varied schedules which will help with peak meal times.
 Even in a "normal" semester, we see lines for the first two weeks.
 Everyone tends to eat at very standard times for a few weeks.
 Starting 8/24/20 we opened another dining hall (North) for service and this has the potential to help.

 Once the quarantine ends and students are able to move around with a little more freedom they won't all eat at the dining hall closest to their dorm.
 Our retail operations will have expanded hours of operation beginning on August 31st which also will help with providing additional locations to dine at (these locations accept points and the UC Cafes also accept flex passes*).
 We expect the wait time to improve.
 This has definitely been a style of service we are not accustomed to offering but we are constantly evaluating ways to make it better.

 *See more details w/in these FAQs regarding points and flex passes or visit our Meal Plan FAQ page.

 Q: Can I go to the dining halls while waiting for my test results?

 Q: Can I swipe in a friend?

-A: During quarantine, prior to the start of the Fall semester, you will not be able to swipe in anyone.
+A: During campus-wide quarantine periods you will not be able to swipe in anyone.
 For the Spring semester, the only people you will be able to swipe into the dining hall are other UConn students that have been tested for COVID-19.
 You will not be able to swipe in students who have been identified by the University via contact tracing and are quarantining.
 If you have been contacted by the University to quarantine, you will need to get your take-out meals from North or Buckley and will not be able to swipe in other students.

 Q: I have canceled my housing application – what happens with my meal plan?
-When will this be reflected on my Fall 2020 fee bill?
+When will this be reflected on my fee bill?